Bparsons0904/aoc/aoc2025/gleam/README.md

 # Advent of Code 2025 - Gleam Solutions

-This directory contains Gleam implementations of the Advent of Code 2025 solutions.
+This directory contains Gleam implementations of the Advent of Code 2025 solutions, ported from the Go implementations.

 ## Setup